Thailand in December - Weather, Best Places, Events & Festivals

 Source

-Thailand knows how to party, whatever be the occasion.
-A New Year's Eve party is one you would probably remember for the rest of your life.
-Party hubs in Thailand such as Phuket, Krabi and Pattaya are places to be if your beach vacation coincides with the 31st.
-If you happen to be in Bangkok then here are the places you should be at to enjoy a new year's eve like no where else.
+Thailand knows how to party, whatever the occasion.
+A New Year's Eve party is one you will probably remember for the rest of your life.
+Party hubs in Thailand, such as Phuket, Krabi, and Pattaya, are places to be if your beach vacation coincides with the 31st.
+If you happen to be in Bangkok, then here are the places you should be at to enjoy a New Year's eve like nowhere else.
+A lot of people also pay visits to Thai temples on the eve of New Year to seek blessings, where Thai Buddhists welcome New Year with traditional ceremonies.

 This post was published by Raima Kayal